There are times in this process of world missions that I want to just stop talking.

 But… sometimes this openness can be misconstrued.

-Someone made a comment recently about how the missions process seems so much about the missionary.
+Someone made a comment recently about how the world missions process seems so much about the missionary.

 Well…sometimes… yes.
 In a lot of ways, for people to get behind what God has called us to do, they have to get behind us.